John Hick: Career

-Hick's philosophy
+Philosophy and theology

 Robert Smid states that Hick is regularly cited as "one of the most – if not simply the most – significant philosopher of religion in the twentieth century".
 Keith Ward once described him as "the greatest living philosopher of global religion."
 He is best known for his advocacy of religious pluralism, which is radically different from the traditional Christian teachings that he held when he was younger.
 Perhaps because of his heavy involvement with the inter-faith groups and his interaction with people of non-Christian faiths through those groups, Hick began to move toward a pluralistic outlook.
 He notes in both More Than One Way? and God and the Universe of Faiths that, as he came to know these people who belonged to non-Christian faiths, he saw in them the same values and moral actions that he recognised in his fellow-Christians.
 This observation led him to begin questioning how a completely loving God could possibly sentence non-Christians who clearly espouse values that are revered in Christianity to an eternity in hell.
 Hick then began to attempt to uncover the means by which all those devoted to a theistic religion might receive salvation.

 Hick was criticised by Cardinal Joseph Ratzinger (the future Pope Benedict XVI from 2005 and 2013), when he was head of the Congregation for the Doctrine of the Faith.
 Ratzinger had examined the works of several theologians accused of relativism, such as Jacques Dupuis and Roger Haight, and found that many, if not all, were philosophically inspired by Hick.
 Therefore, the declaration Dominus Iesus was seen by many at the time as a condemnation of Hick's ideas and theories.